 Stone floor lamps are in a different league altogether and, as such, more expensive than other materials.
 They tend to be a little bulkier as their bases are set in stone, literally.
 More often than not, the base is usually made of marble, while the pole and lampshade are made of lightweight materials.

 The overall look is nothing short of impressive and speaks volumes about your refined taste.
 So, if you want to spruce your home décor, consider this option.

 Ceramics is another option if you don’t want to deal with the weight of the stone.
 These floor lamps are usually quite dainty, but you can also find something more full-bodied, as shown in the picture.

 Usually, ceramic is combined with other materials to form a perfectly balanced lamp.
 Either the base can be entirely made of ceramic, or part of the unit can have a ceramic design.
 The former usually has a larger footprint and serves well as accent pieces.

 You’d be surprised to know that tower floor lamps are usually made of thin tissue or rice paper, wrapped on a wire base.
 Therefore, they are relatively lightweight and easy to transport from one room to another.

 Picking the right bulb is essential to the proper functioning of your floor lamp.
 Here are some of the options you can choose from.

-Basically, they consume less energy to produce the same light output and last longer than most other motions.
+They consume less energy to produce the same light output and last longer than most other motions.
 However, the only drawback is that they contain mercury, so it’s crucial to dispose of or recycle the used bulbs properly.
-Also, CFLs produce a cool-toned light, and that may not work with all indoor decor themes.
+Also, CFLs produce a cool-toned light, and that may not work with all indoor décor themes.

 The incandescent bulb invented by Edison in the 1800s is the inspiration behind modern lighting innovations.
 Although these bulbs are outdated and considered less efficient, you can still find one in a departmental store.